 We collected ants from two experimental warming sites, Duke Forest (DF), Durham, North Carolina and Harvard Forest (HF), Petersham, Massachusetts, where twelve experimental open-top warming chambers were established in 2010 (Pelini et al. 2011).
-Nine warming chambers increased ambient temperature by blowing warmed air from 0.5°C, 1.5°C, and 5.5°C, directed towards the ground (three chambers at each temperature setting).
+Nine warming chambers increased ambient temperature by blowing warmed air from 0.5°C, 1.5°C, and 5.5°C, directed towards the ground with three chambers at each temperature setting.
 Three control chambers blew ambient air into the plot and three chamberless control plots were established (see Pelini et al., 2011 for a detailed description of the chambers).

+Field Collections

 Samples were chosen on a relatively “hot” and “cool” day in the summer of 2013 at HF and both 2013 and 2014 at DF in order to capture as wide a temperature range as possible (See Table 1 for sampling dates).
 Eight artificial next boxes arrayed in pairs in each cardinal direction were placed approximately one meter apart in each chamber.
 Bait cards holding crumbled pecan sandwiches (cite?) were placed between each set of nest boxes to sample foraging workers outside the nest box begin exposed to the warmed ground temperature.
 Three random foragers from each bait station were selected at random and grouped together to be immediately flash frozen in liquid nitrogen.
 Three replicate samples were collected from each chamber.
-To quantify temperatures the ants were experiencing at the time of collection, four ground temperature measurements were made for each bait collection with an infrared thermometer.
-Samples were stored at -80° C until HSP quantification.
+To quantify temperatures the ants were experiencing at the time of collection, four ground temperature measurements were made for each bait collection with an infrared thermometer (company,country).
+Samples were stored at -80° C until Hsp mRNA quantification.

 Quantifying Hsp Gene Expression

 We quantified hsp40, hsp70, and hsp83 gene expression fold change relative to the stable housekeeping gene, 18s rRNA, from Aphaenogaster samples collected at the southern (DF) and northern (HF) warming chamber sites (See Table 2 for genes tested and primers used).
 Total mRNA from each sample was extracted and purified using the RNeazy micro kit (QIAGEN, USA).
 Each sample containing three frozen ants was homogenized in a Bullet blender (Next Advance Inc., USA) for two minutes at top speed (10) in 1.4mm zirconium silicate grinding beads (Quackenbush Co., Inc., USA) and 350 uL of RLT buffer (QIAGEN, USA).
 RNA samples were treated with DNAse I (QIAGEN, USA) to remove DNA contamination and purified following the manufacturer’s instructions.
-RNA concentration was verified using Qubit Fluorometric Quantitation (Invitrogen, USA) and RNA integrity was tested using a NanoDrop Bioanalyzer (ThermoScientific, USA) (currently gathering all RIN values).
-Samples were converted to 50ng of cDNA with the High-Capacity cDNA Reverse Transcription Kit (Applied BiosystemsTM).
+RNA concentration was verified using Qubit Fluorometric Quantitation (Invitrogen, USA) and RNA integrity was tested using a NanoDrop Bioanalyzer (ThermoScientific, USA) .
+Samples were converted to cDNA with the High-Capacity cDNA Reverse Transcription Kit (Applied BiosystemsTM).
 Abundance of each Hsp gene and the housekeeping gene 18S was quantified with quantitative polymerase chain reaction (qPCR) using the ABI StepOnePlus Real-Time PCR system.
 Reactions took place in 10 uL volume with 1ng of cDNA, 250 nM total primer, and 5 μL of Power SYBR® Green Master Mix (Life Technologies, USA).
 Cycling conditions began at an initial 95°C incubation for 2 min followed by 40 cycles of 95°C for 15 seconds, with 60°C annealing and extension for 60 seconds followed by 60 seconds at 70°C to obtain the Sybr Green florescence reading.
-Melt curve analyses following amplification validated the presence of a single amplicon and samples displaying nonspecific amplicons were removed.
+Melt curve analyses following amplification validated the presence of a single amplicon and samples displaying nonspecific amplicons were manually checked and removed.
 Hsp gene expression was calculated relative to the housekeeping gene 18s using the ΔΔCT method (Livak & Schmittgen 2001).
-(18s rRNA used for preliminary data, currently testing actin, GAPDH, and EF1B for stability comparison).

 Statistical Analysis